DJeanS03/DJeanS03/README.md

 _August 2024 - Present | Salvador, Bahia, Brazil | Hybrid_

-- **Form Creation in Fluig**: I develop and customize forms on the Fluig platform to optimize workflows and automate processes, resulting in increased efficiency and better usability.
-- **System Integrations**: I actively participate in internal system integration projects, enhancing interconnectivity and collaboration among tools, leading to greater operational agility.
+- **Internal System Integrations**: I drive and collaborate on system integration projects, connecting legacy and modern platforms to ensure seamless data flow and operational efficiency across departments.
-- **Process Analysis and Optimization**: I work closely with the team to identify improvement opportunities, proposing solutions that increase operational efficiency.
+- **Process Analysis and Optimization**: I partner with stakeholders to analyze business processes, identify bottlenecks, and propose scalable technical solutions that reduce overhead and improve decision-making speed.
-- **Collaboration in Agile Projects**: I contribute to an agile environment by participating in sprints and continuous deliveries, always focusing on quality and customer satisfaction.
+- **Strategic Collaboration in Agile Projects**: I contribute to cross-functional agile teams by participating in sprint planning, continuous delivery, and code reviews, always prioritizing clean architecture, user experience, and long-term maintainability.

-**Technologies Used**: Fluig, JavaScript, HTML, CSS, Agile.
+- **Technical Leadership and Mentorship**: I support team members by sharing best practices in full stack development, code quality, and DevOps processes, fostering a culture of technical excellence.
+- **Full Stack Development with Fluig**: I lead the design and implementation of end-to-end solutions on the Fluig platform, building custom forms and interfaces while integrating business logic to streamline and automate internal workflows.

+**Technologies Used**: Fluig (TOTVS), JavaScript (ES6+), HTML5, CSS3, REST APIs, Git, Agile (Scrum), legacy system integrations.

 ---